arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	_Windows Azure Mobile Service Settings_

-	> **Speaking Point:** We deploy this to Mobile Services, which provides a first class hosting environment for our APIs.
+	> **Speaking Point:** We will deploy this to Mobile Services, which provides a first class hosting environment for our APIs.

 6. Switch to the **FacilityApp** solution in Visual Studio.